We’ve published a video on YouTube showing how much fun a weekend in Lakeland, FL can be for you and your friends.

 What started as a booth at the Saturday Lakeland Farmer’s Market has grown into an early morning rite of passage for folks in the Central Florida area.
 From European style pastries and bread to cheesecakes, biscuits and cruffins – a hybrid between a croissant and a muffin – you’ll quickly see why people stand in line, often around the block, for treats from Born & Bread Bakehouse.

-Open only on Saturdays from 8 a.m. to 1 p.m.
+Open only on Saturdays from 8 a.m. to 1 p.m., and Wednesday evening.
 Online ordering opens Tuesday evening.

 Downtown Lakeland Farmers Curb Market